LBALab/timeco/docs/index.md

 ## Licence
 This documentation is licensed under MIT.

-The source code for TimeCo is under GNU General Public License v2.0.
+The source code for TimeCo fan-made reimplementation is under GNU General Public License v2.0.

 The source code for both LBA1 and LBA2 released by [2.21] has been licensed under the GNU General Public License.